barrettdowns/RagTest/README.md

 It offers good performance for small to medium document collections

 For a production system, alternatives like Pinecone, Weaviate, or Qdrant might be more suitable if scaling beyond a few documents.
-Azure OpenAI vs. Hugging Face
+OpenAI vs. Hugging Face
-The system primarily uses Azure OpenAI for two key reasons:
+The system primarily uses OpenAI for two key reasons:

-Performance: Azure OpenAI provides state-of-the-art models like GPT-4 with strong reasoning capabilities
+Performance: OpenAI provides state-of-the-art models like GPT-4 with strong reasoning capabilities Ease of use: Simple API integration with excellent documentation and support
-Integration: Many enterprise environments already have Azure infrastructure, making integration seamless

 Hugging Face is used as an optional component for entity extraction because: